Sundareswari-12/Sundareswari-12.github.io/README.md

       </li>
       <li>
         <strong>THE PARKINSON’S DISEASE DETECTION USING MACHINE LEARNING TECHNIQUES </strong> (2024)<br>
-        Detecting Parkinsons disease using Spiral test , where the input images are trained with Random Forest Classifier.
-To implement Parkinson’s detector deep learning and Convolutional Neural Networks (CNNs) are used.
+        Detecting Parkinson's disease using Spiral test, where the input images are trained with Random Forest Classifier.
+Deep learning and Convolutional Neural Networks (CNNs) are used to implement the detector.
       </li>
       <!-- Add more projects as needed -->
     </ul>